 SSRIs are frequently prescribed and are often taken in overdose.
 Generally, these agents have a good safety profile and overdoses can be managed well with supportive care.

-Serotonin toxicity is possible with a large single ingestion, but is more common with a combination of serotonergic agents.
-Serotonin toxicity is potentially life threatening and is discussed separately in the Serotonin Toxicity module.
-The SSRIs which are available in Australia are citalopram, escitalopram, fluoxetine, fluvoxamine, paroxetine and sertraline.
+Serotonin toxicity is possible with a large single ingestion but is more common when a combination of serotonergic agents is taken.
+Serotonin toxicity is potentially life threatening and is discussed separately in the Serotonin Toxicity Module (Module 2.4).

 SSRIs are well absorbed and have a large volume of distribution, with significant protein binding.
 They undergo hepatic metabolism.
-They have long half lives and active metabolites.
+They have long half-lives and active metabolites.
 They take many weeks to reach a steady state.